simonmichael/hledger_site/src/install.md

 ## Run requirements

-After installing whether from binaries or from source,

-by downloading binaries or by building from source, please check that the [run requirements](#run-requirements) (PATH and locale) are satisfied.

- by any of the methods above, run the hledger tools and verify that their versions are what you just installed (and not older versions from a previous install).
+After installing, run the hledger tools and verify that their versions are what you just installed (and not older versions from a previous install).
 Eg:

 <div class="command">
 $ hledger --version <br>
-hledger 1.30-g94fe8b21c-20230601, mac-aarch64
+hledger 1.30-g94fe8b21c-20230601, mac-aarch64   # or hledger 1.30.1-g715f4b3d9-20230602
 <br>
 <br>
 $ hledger-ui --version <br>